Shrouk-Abdullah/initial-utilities/README.md

 To compress the file file.txt into a -smaller- file.z:
 > \> ./wzip file.txt > file.z

+##Details
-first we take number of arguments from user and compare it and the result of the comparison depends on what will happen next and  the number of repetitions of a particular letter will be recorded in the COUNT variable after that the COUNT and array to out the the count of every letter.
+- Taking number of arguments from user.
+- Compare it and the result of the comparison depends on what will happen next .
+- The number of repetitions of a particular letter will be recorded in the >COUNT variable .
+- The > COUNT and > array sent to > writeFile  to out the the count of every letter.